 G. Waiver of Submittal Requirements.
-The approval authority or their designee may waive any submittal requirement upon determination that the required submittal, or part thereof, would prohibit or have the effect of prohibiting wireless communications.
+The approval authority or their designee may waive any submittal requirement upon determination that the required submittal, or part thereof, would prohibit or have the effect of prohibiting wireless communications or is otherwise not needed for review for compliance with this chapter.
 It is the intent of the County that waivers authorized under this section will only be used in rare occasions based upon unique, site specific factors.
 A waiver, to be effective, must be in writing and signed by the approval authority.